-Before you dive into the somewhat complicated world of wedding invitations and enclosures, you’ll need to send out your save the date cards.
+Before you dive into the somewhat complicated world of wedding invitations and enclosures, you’ll need to send out your save the date cards to your wedding guests.
 What’s their purpose?
-They let your wedding guests know that your celebration will be happening in the next few months, giving them ample time to prepare.
-If you have some Q’s that need A’s regarding them, read on.
+They let your friends and family know that your celebration will be happening in the next few months, giving them ample time to prepare.
+If you have some Q’s that need A’s regarding save the dates, read on.

 Here’s everything you need to know about save the date cards.

 Are save the dates necessary?

 Nope!
 If you’d rather skip sending them out, that’s your prerogative.
-Using your wedding website, sending out an email or letting your guests know via phone is fine, save the date cards just add a touch of formality to the process.
+Using your wedding website, sending out an email or letting your guests know via phone to spread the word is fine, save the date cards just add a touch of formality to the process.
 Alternatively, some couples choose to make a save the date video.

 How far in advance do I send out save the dates?

 Send ‘em out ASAP.
 Really, the earlier the better when it comes to save the date cards.
 This will give your guests plenty of notice, so they can figure out when to take days off work, have time to book hotel rooms and can reorganize their schedule for that date.

 What do I include on a save the date card?

-Save the date wording is much less detailed than your formal wedding invitation.
+The information on your save the date cards is much less detailed than your formal invitation wording.
 They should have you and your soon-to-be spouse’s names, the date of your big day (it is a save the date, after all), the general location (this can be as vague as the city at this point) and the URL of your wedding website.

 What should they look like?